Omarkhaleed/Gym-Management-System/README.md

 * [Project Status](#project-status)

 ## General Information
 - It is a system to manage and track your trainees,trainers and their plans and sports
 - It provides to you membership management
 - Check-in and visit tracking through number of classes to each trainee
-- manage and make weekly or monthly report
+- Manage and make weekly or monthly report